Dhāraṇā

 Dhāraṇā (धारणा) is the sixth limb of eight elucidated by Patanjali's Ashtanga Yoga or Raja Yoga in his Yoga Sutras of Patanjali.
-It is directing and maintaining the mind's attention to a specific location of the body after sense-withdrawal has been attained.
+It is directing and maintaining the mind's attention to a specific object after sense-withdrawal has been attained.

 Etymology

 Dhāraṇā is translated as "firmness, steadfastness, certainty," as "the act of holding, bearing, wearing, supporting, maintaining, retaining, keeping back (in remembrance), a good memory," and also as "collection or concentration of the mind (joined with the retention of breath)."
 This term is related to the verbal Sanskrit roots dha and ana, to hold, carry, maintain, resolve.
 Dharana is the noun.

 Yoga Sutras

 Yoga Sutras verse III.1 states deśa-bandhaś cittasya dhāraņā, meaning: